Skip to content

 disabled: bool = False

-Every control has disabled property which is False by default - control and all its children are enabled. disabled property is mostly used with data entry controls like TextField, Dropdown, Checkbox, buttons.
-However, disabled could be set to a parent control and its value will be propagated down to all children recursively.
+Every control has disabled property which is False by default - control and all its children are enabled.

-For example, if you have a form with multiple entry controls you can disable them all together by disabling container:
+/// details | Example type: example For example, if you have a form with multiple entry controls you can disable them all together by disabling container:

 ft.TextField(),